rhysd/actionlint/docs/checks.md

 Output:

 ```
-test.yaml:9:13: condition "false" is always evaluated to false. remove the if: section [if-cond]
+test.yaml:9:13: constant expression "false" in condition. remove the if: section [if-cond]
   |
 9 |         if: false
   |             ^~~~~